Skip to content

 7. Children

-Basetool sells services to companies.
+Basetool Labs sells services to companies.
 The site is not directed at children and we do not knowingly collect personal data from anyone under the age of 16.
-If you believe a child has provided us data, email privacy@basetool.ai and we will delete it.
+If you believe a child has provided us data, email office@basetool.ai and we will delete it.

 8. Automated decision-making